With thousands of different mortgage deals to choose from, it’s not always easy to work out which one might be right for you.

 Fixed rate mortgages

-Fixed rate mortgages are one of the most popular types of home loan as they offer peace of mind that monthly repayments won’t suddenly rise if interest rates go up.
+Fixed rate mortgages are one of the most popular types of home loan as they offer peace of mind that monthly repayments won’t suddenly rise when interest rates go up.

 You can fix a wide range of different periods, including two, five, seven or 10 years.